-To play this game, you will need to print the images of two identical skeletons.
-Cut the skeletons out and use them as templates to trace their outlines onto poster board.
-Then, cut the bones out and place each set of bones in a separate pile on a table, in a bowl or in a trick or treat sack.
+To play this game, print images of two identical skeletons.
+Cut the skeletons out and use them as templates to trace their outlines onto a poster board.
+Then, cut out the bones and place each set of bones in a separate pile on a table, in a bowl, or in a trick-or-treat sack.
 Divide players into two teams.
 Give each team a skeleton poster board and a glue stick.
-Have the teams form side-by-side lines and race, relay style, to retrieve the bones and glue them onto the poster board.
+Have the teams form side-by-side lines and race, relay-style, to retrieve the bones and glue them onto the poster board.
 The first team to put their skeleton together wins the race.

 Mr. Bones’ Bone

 To play this game, appoint one player to be Mr. Bones.
 Have the kids form a circle around Mr. Bones.
 Give them a skeleton bone (cut out from a Halloween decoration).
 Put on some music and tell Mr. Bones to close his eyes.
 While his eyes are closed, have the kids pass the bone around the circle.
 At some point, stop the music.
 When the music stops, the kid holding the bone must hide it, and Mr. Bones has to try and guess who has his bone.
 If he guesses correctly, the kid holding the bone becomes the new Mr. Bones.
 If he guesses incorrectly, he has to be Mr. Bones again.
 If Mr. Bones can’t guess correctly after three rounds, switch out the players, so everyone gets a turn at being the skeleton.

 Print the image of a skeleton onto two different colors of cardstock paper.
 Cut all of the bones out, count them, and then hide them around the party area.
 Separate the party guests into two teams.
 Name each team after the colors of the hidden skeleton bones.
 Then give each team a trick-or-treat sack and tell them how many of their colored bones they need to find.
 The first team to bring back all of its bones wins the skeleton scavenger hunt.